raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## MLS-based security properties

-The MLS protocol underlying the MIMI DS protocol provides end-to-end authentication for all messages, as well as additionally end-to-end confidentiality for all application messages.
-The DS can verify client signatures on MLS messages and thus verify that end-to-end authentication holds.
+The MLS protocol underlying the MIMI DS protocol provides a number of security guarantees that primarily affect end-to-end communication between clients such as authentication and confidentiality with forward- as well as post-compromise security (although the latter only holds for application messages).
+While the MIMI DS protocol acts as a layer around the MLS protocol it inherits some of MLSs security guarantees.

+More concretely, the DS can verify client signatures on MLS messages and thus ensure that end-to-end authentication holds.
+Since the DS uses MLS messages to track the group state (including group membership), it is guaranteed to have the same view of that state as the group members.

-The MIMI DS protocol also makes use of the authenticated channel provided by MLS to verify the authenticity of relevant extension data such as the QueueAuth tokens used for queue authorization.
+Finally, the MIMI DS protocol also makes use of the authenticated channel provided by MLS to verify the authenticity of relevant extension data such as the QueueAuth tokens used for queue authorization.

 ## Server-to-server authentication